WWE News: Luke Harper Explains His Cryptic Tweets, His ‘WrestleMania 33’ Plans

-Luke Harper is one of the most talented superstars in all of WWE and any of his peers will end up telling you the same thing.
-He’s also one of the strangest people you’ll ever meet and there is proof of that on social media as his incredibly odd Twitter account has taken the wrestling world by storm.
+Luke Harper is one of the most talented superstars in all of WWE, and any of his peers will end up telling you the same thing.
+He’s also one of the strangest people you’ll ever meet, and there is proof of that on social media as his incredibly odd Twitter account has taken the wrestling world by storm.
 Well, the backwoods brawler has finally explained why he tweets the way he does every single day and how he’s dealing without The Wyatt Family en route to WrestleMania 33.

 Just a few weeks ago, Luke Harper was in the middle of the main event scene on SmackDown Live, and he was very close to being in the WrestleMania 33 main event.
 Randy Orton kept him out of the main event slot against Bray Wyatt and then, it was AJ Styles who pushed him to the side.